Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

 We partition the available data into four classes, as reported in Table~\ref{tab:dataClasses}.
-This partition facilitates experiments where models are trained and validated on simpler instances (A, B, C) and tested on harder ones (D).
+This partition facilitates experiments where models are trained and validated on simpler instances and tested on either simpler (A), harder (B, C) or hardest ones (D).